 How Do Snakes Get Inside Homes?

 Snakes wander into homes in search of prey and nesting sites or find themselves inside purely by accident.
-Since the pests cannot chew or dig, they must gain entrance through small holes and cracks at ground level.
+Because snakes cannot chew or dig, they must gain entrance through small holes and cracks.
 Depending on their size, snakes may even be able to slither under gaps in doors.
-Once inside, the pests travel throughout houses inside walls, pipes, and around trusses.
+Once inside, snakes travel throughout houses inside walls, pipes, and around trusses.

 Where Are They Commonly Found Indoors?